goodvirus-project/goodvirus-shell/README.md

 // I will not be used for harm.
 ```

-> ⚠️ Note: The way GooDViruS™ "talks to itself" is purely **for style** — it’s not an AI chatbot, and it doesn’t “think” like a person.
-It logs this way to reflect personality and add immersion — that’s all.
+> ⚠️ The daemon “talks to itself” in logs purely for **style**.
+It isn’t sentient.
+It isn’t a chatbot.
+It’s just got… flavor.

 ---